Copyright © 2006 - Sébastien Aperghis-Tramoni

 Perl5, it's also debuggable.
 Audrey therefore wrote Filter::Simple::Compile

-can also be used for writing a better version of Filter::Macro
+can also be used for writing a better version of Filter::Macro, which

 replaces the code in the caller package with the expanded code, hence